 The results of the State Assessment Program are the primary source for criteria to determine a need for remediation.
-Additional In the absence of state assessment results, additional diagnostic information and classroom performance may also be used as criteria to determine a need for remediation.
+Additional diagnostic information and classroom performance may also be used as criteria to determine a need for remediation.
 State assessment results below Level 3 on the criterion-referenced test Florida Standards Assessment (FSA) are indicators.
 The assessment results from the previous year are used to determine the need for remediation for the present grade level.
 For example, a student in Grade 6 who scored in Level 1 or 2 on Florida Standards Assessment (FSA) in Grade 5 the previous year would meet criteria for remediation.

-5.3071 English/Language Arts, Mathematics, Science English/Language Arts
+5.3071 English/Language Arts, Mathematics, Science

+English/Language Arts